CodeCrew-CodeSchool/SideQuests/src/docs/Blog/2026/SetupInstructions.md

 `git add -A` <!--add/stage all new and changed files to your next commit-->

-`git commit -m "mrjones91 blog and directions"` <!-- create your commit and set a message to log what contents are in this update -->
+`git commit -m "mrjones91 blog and directions"` <!-- create your commit and set a custom message to log what contents are in this update -->

 `git push` <!-- push your changes back to the repo-->

+If your `git push` command fails, try using `git pull`.

+ `git pull` <!-- Will update your local repository with the changes from the cloud. -->

+Then try to `git push` again.